reicalasso/beyond_transformer/docs/architecture/architecture_overview.md

 - **Importance Scoring**: Learnable importance scores for each state node
 - **Automatic Pruning**: Prunes low-importance states based on threshold

-### 4. NSMLayer
+### 4. PulseLayer

-Complete NSM layer combining token-to-state routing with state propagation.
+Complete PULSE layer combining token-to-state routing with state propagation.

 ## Architecture Design

 ### State Update Mechanism

-The NSM uses gated mechanisms similar to RNNs but with explicit state management:
+The PULSE uses gated mechanisms similar to RNNs but with explicit state management:

 1. **Reset Gate**: Determines how much past state to forget
 2. **Update Gate**: Determines how much new information to add